 The type of classification you select for your Nevada general contractor’s license will affect what exams you need to take and your bond amount (more on that below).

-How to get a general contractor license in Nevada
+How to get a general contractor license

 There are a few key steps you’ll need to complete to become a licensed contractor in Nevada: